nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 <div class="Warning">

-The global components will be available throughout your whole application so be careful when adding components to this folder.
+The global components will be available throughout our whole application so be careful when adding components to this folder.
 This works different to adding components in the components folder which are only added if they are being used.

 </div>

 ### Adding an Author component with props

-You can also take advantage of the yaml by adding properties there that you can make available to your component through props.
-For example you could have an about the author component and if you have guest bloggers the author will change.
+An other advantage of the YAML properties is that we can make them available to our component through props.
+For example, we can have an about the author component and if we have guest bloggers the author will change.
 In our markdown file we can add a new object to our frontmatter which contains the author's name and bio and image.

 `content/articles/my-first-blog-post.md`